jordanbarkley/19XX/README.md

     - Costume: The costume used by the character.
     - Type: The type of player.
 (Human, CPU, Disabled)
     - Spawn: The position the character  will spawn in when the reset button is pressed.
-    - Set Custom Spawn: Sets the position to be used when the “Custom” spawn option is selected.
+    - Set Custom Spawn: Sets the position to be used when the "Custom" spawn option is selected.
-    - Percent: The percent to be applied to the character on reset, or when the “Set Percent” button is pressed.
+    - Percent: The percent to be applied to the character on reset, or when the "Set Percent" button is pressed.
-    - Set Percent: Changes the character’s percent to the above value.
+    - Set Percent: Changes the character's percent to the above value.
-    - Reset Sets Percent: Toggles whether or not the character’s percent will be changed on reset.
+    - Reset Sets Percent: Toggles whether or not the character's percent will be changed on reset.

 ### D-Pad Shortcuts
 19XXCE                   | 19XXTE